ladeiko/mysql-in-docker/README.md

   sequelizeV3?: boolean;

-  // use mysql v8, by default v5 is used [optional] mysqlV8?: boolean;
+  // use mysql v8, by default v5 is used [optional]
+  // NOTE: V8 is configured to use native authentication,
+  //        because sequelize has issues with new auth method mysqlV8?: boolean;

   // path to folder(s)/file(s) with sequelize models [optional]